alberdom88/ALCHIMIA/README.md

 To run a genetic algorithm in the spirit of the ALCHIMIA paper the user must own the Schrodinger suite (https://www.schrodinger.com/platform/) with an active licence.
 The code is in the genetic folder.
 The following steps must be followed:
 1) Set the SCHRODINGER environment variable pointing to the suite installation folder.
 2) Edit the ligprep.inp and glide.in files with the correct Ligprep and Glide settings.
+In particular, replace <grid_file_path> in glide.in with the full path of the grid file generated via Maestro.
 3) Edit the genetic.py script setting the constants:

 `device = 'cuda'            #'cpu' or 'cuda'`\